Grigore T. Popa: Antifascism

 In January 1936, together with writers Mihail Sadoveanu, George Topîrceanu and Mihai Codreanu, Popa founded Însemnări Ieșene ("Recordings from Iași"), a magazine of commentary.
 With his intercession, the original group grew to include other intellectuals, including philosopher Ion Petrovici and physician-novelist I. I. Mironescu.
 He also used the magazine to popularize the anthropological work of his former teacher, Elliott Smith. Însemnări Ieșene ran for four years, coinciding with the peak of political turmoil.
-It borrowed inspiration from Viaţa Românească, Romania's classical tribune of social criticism, with Popa joining in the trend.
+It borrowed inspiration from Viața Românească, Romania's classical tribune of social criticism, with Popa joining in the trend.
 As argued in 2012 by author Constantin Coroiu, Popa expanded the magazine's focus beyond cultural matters: "He takes up issues, analyses and criticizes mindsets, mores, inertia, cowardice, grave failures of character, and, what's more, the scourges of Romanian, and even European, society in his own day and ever since."

 At Însemnări Ieșene, which, under Topîrceanu's guidance, made efforts to preserve its political independence, Popa took a firm stand against the violently fascist Iron Guard, and denounced scientific racism.
 As noted by Boia, Popa took "moderately left-wing positions and [was] persistent in his defense of democracy."
 According to his student Bălăceanu-Stolnici, he had "a left-wing orientation of the British Labourite kind".
 Citing the need for intellectual freedom, he publicly defended Sadoveanu, who was being attacked by his far-right colleagues, with pieces in the left-leaning newspaper Dimineața.
 Although active in such civil society causes, he was never a member of a political party, and also administered criticism to the establishment National Peasants' Party.
 In his articles for Însemnări Ieșene, he accuses the National Peasantists of corruption and politicking.